CenturyLinkCloud/PublicKB/Compliance/Centurylink-HIPAA.md

 *Healthcare Clearinghouse* - This includes entities that process nonstandard health information they receive from another entity into a standard (i.e., standard electronic format or data content), or vice versa.

 ## PHI and ePHI
-CenturyLink understands the importance of protecting the confidentiality, integrity, and availability of ePHI as the essence of the HIPAA Security Rule.
-CenturyLink conducts the required risk analysis, administrative safeguards, physical safeguards, technical safeguards, and ongoing due diligence when storing, transmitting and processing ePHI, to comply with the HITECH standards and credentials to enable its customers meet HIPAA compliance.
+Lumen understands the importance of protecting the confidentiality, integrity, and availability of ePHI as the essence of the HIPAA Security Rule.
+Lumen conducts the required risk analysis, administrative safeguards, physical safeguards, technical safeguards, and ongoing due diligence when storing, transmitting and processing ePHI, to comply with the HITECH standards and credentials to enable its customers meet HIPAA compliance.

 There is no dispute about the responsibilities of BA’s for the protection of ePHI, all BA’s are held as responsible as CE’s.
 Considering the latest notice of the Omnibus Final Rule that speaks to the extension of responsibilities from covered entities to business associates:

 ## United Security
-*Traditional IaaS Approach* - CenturyLink operates on a United Responsibility model.
+*Traditional IaaS Approach* - Lumen operates on a United Responsibility model.
 Making cloud security everyone's responsibility ensures that our infrastructure and everything connected to it is safe.
-CenturyLink is responsible for the security of everything in our infrastructure; our customers are responsible for anything built on top of, or connected to that infrastructure.
+Lumen is responsible for the security of everything in our infrastructure; our customers are responsible for anything built on top of, or connected to that infrastructure.

-*Hybrid IT Approach* – CenturyLink works with its customers to address their specific compliance needs by leveraging a “United Responsibility” security model depending on which services the client is required for CenturyLink to manage.
+*Hybrid IT Approach* – Lumen works with its customers to address their specific compliance needs by leveraging a “United Responsibility” security model depending on which services the client is required for Lumen to manage.
 As a recognized leader in Hybrid IT environments with the real-world experience to determine the right mix of technology, building blocks based on your business needs, workloads and end-user expectations with built in compliance requirements to meet most universally accepted security frameworks and standards.

 ![Shared Security.png](https://ucarecdn.com/cd9acd7e-7151-4b83-b655-7071217986ca/)

-CenturyLink identifies the right blend of IT services from a single capable and reliable provider.
+Lumen identifies the right blend of IT services from a single capable and reliable provider.
 Integrated and optimized solutions from multiple IT infrastructure models aligning technology capabilities with the needs of business.
 *	Combining the best of your traditional IT with additional capabilities that your IT may not be able to deliver on its own.
 *	Choose from individual offerings, co-managed, or fully managed solutions based on your business priorities.
 *	All designed to meet your regulatory requirements from FISMA to HIPAA to PCI.

 Compliance and security is obviously a top-level consideration whenever considering a move to a hybrid IT model.
 Security concerns have long been a factor preventing companies from either experimenting with or fully embracing a cloud environment.
 Organizations are rapidly assessing the gaps in their current security policies vs. the requirements necessary to align with compliant standards.
-For its customers to become or remain aligned with relevant compliant certifications and security frameworks, CenturyLink possesses the necessary third party generated certifications required.
+For its customers to become or remain aligned with relevant compliant certifications and security frameworks, Lumen possesses the necessary third party generated certifications required.

 ## HIPAA Enabling Architecture
-Below is an example of CenturyLink’s HIPAA enabling architecture.
+Below is an example of Lumen’s HIPAA enabling architecture.

 ![HIPAA Arch.png](https://ucarecdn.com/77d5ea83-c5e2-4018-bd50-46f1579d9d40/)

 ## Products and Services
-As a trusted Business Associate, CenturyLink securely protects, stores and manages its customers data with reliable solutions that makes it readily accessible when and where they need it.
+As a trusted Business Associate, Lumen securely protects, stores and manages its customers data with reliable solutions that makes it readily accessible when and where they need it.

 *[Colocation Services](http://www.centurylink.com/business/enterprise/colocation/)*
-CenturyLink’s data centers provide hosting services in facilities that are specifically designed to provide hosting for mission- critical environments.
+Lumen’s data centers provide hosting services in facilities that are specifically designed to provide hosting for mission- critical environments.
 Colocation services consist of physical and environmental protection services including, but not limited to, the following:
 *	Physical security
 *	Heating, ventilation and air conditioning (HVAC)
 *	Fire detection and fire suppression